 Phishing attacks affect all types of people

-Most phishing attacks are carried out via email.
-Phishing emails contain either a link or an attachment.
+Most phishing attacks are carried out via e-mail.
+Phishing e-mails contain either a link or an attachment.
 When the unwitting recipient clicks on the link, they are directed to fake websites where they have to enter their details.
-If they download the file, malware is installed on their computer.
+If they download the file, malware is installed onto their computer and infect the device.

-Phishing can also be carried out over social media, SMS and phone calls.
+- Phishing can also be carried out over social media, SMS and through phone calls.

 Common types of phishing attacks often try to target as many people as possible, so they contain universal manipulation strategies and are sent out en masse.
 These strategies are called social engineering.

 The manipulation strategies in phishing are one of the things that distinguish phishing from spam emails.
-Spam is a form of solicitation aimed at getting as many people as possible to buy a particular product or service.
+Spam is a type of "advertisement" aimed at getting as many people as possible to buy a particular product or service.

 Spear phishing attacks

-Spear phishing, or spear phishing, is a fraudulent phishing method designed as a targeted attempt to steal confidential information or compromise computer devices.
-It is targeted at specific individuals or specific groups within a company.
+Spear phishing is a fraudulent phishing method designed to target and attempt to steal confidential information or compromise computer devices.
+It's targeted at specific individuals or specific groups within a company.

-Instead of increasing the chance of someone falling for the scam by sending out as many phishing emails as possible, cyber criminals spend a long time producing spear phishing emails so that they are as convincing and trustworthy as possible - doing this, they minimize the risk of the victim starting to question the e-mail.
+Instead of increasing the chance of someone falling for the scam by sending out as many phishing e-mails as possible, cybercriminals spend a long time producing spear phishing e-mails so that they are as convincing and trustworthy as possible - doing this, they minimize the risk of the victim starting to question the e-mail.

-It is a form of fraudulent phishing that is increasingly being targeted at businesses and organisations, as in this form of phishing cyber criminals can tailor the attack to a specific target in this type of phishing.
+It's a type of fraudulent phishing that's increasingly being targeted at businesses and organisations, since the cybercriminals can tailor the attack to a specific target in this type of phishing.

 Phishing targeted at specific groups

-The cyber criminals use their research to tailor the spear phishing attack and make the spear phishing e-mails so they sound even more convincing.
+The cyber criminals use their research to tailor the spear phishing attack and carefully craft the spear phishing e-mails so they sound even more convincing.
 They include personal information about the victim and can make the sender look like someone the victim knows, such as their boss, a colleague or a friend.

-Often, cyber criminals also use manipulative social engineering strategies in a spear phishing email, as this increases the chances of the attack being successful.
+Often, cyber criminals use devious social engineering strategies in a spear phishing email, as this increases the chances of the attack being successful.

 Different types of spear phishing attacks

 Whale phishing attacks are sent out to senior employees or managers of a company.
-Whale phishing is therefore even more targeted than spear phishing, as very few people are targeted - namely the superior and executive employees of a company.
+Whale phishing is, therefore, even more targeted than spear phishing, as very few people are targeted - namely the superior and executive employees of a company.